Upcoming Changes to Ontario’s Simplified Actionsachkarlaw-admin

 Pre-trial conferences must comply to rule 50.02.
 They must be scheduled 180 days after the action is set down for trial.
 The parties must file a copy of the proposed trial management plan, expert reports, three-page statement of the issues and party’s position, at least 5 days in advance of the pre-trial conference.

 Also, there will not be a distinction between ordinary and summary trials.
-All Rule 76 trials will proceed as summary trials.
+All Rule 76 simplified action trials will proceed as summary trials.

 What does that mean for employers and employees?

-If there are lengthy changes to Rule 76, parties should take advantage of them.
+If there are lengthy changes to Rule 76 for simplified actions, parties should take advantage of them.

 Both employers and employees will be able to navigate their matters in a shortened time frame.